Trial Search Results

 - c) a documented NTRK fusion and a clinical history of intolerance to a prior TRK

-- NTRK gene fusions will be identified in a CLIA-certified (or equivalent) laboratory.
+- NTRK gene fusions will be identified in a CLIA-certified (or equivalently-accredited

-Patients with infantile fibrosarcoma (IFS) or congenital mesoblastic nephroma (CMN)
+infantile fibrosarcoma (IFS) or congenital mesoblastic nephroma (CMN) may be enrolled

-- Performance Status: Eastern Cooperative Oncology Group (ECOG) score ≤ 3 (age ≥ 16
+- Performance Status: Eastern Cooperative Oncology Group (ECOG) score ≤ 2 in adults or

 - Adequate hematologic, hepatic and renal function.

-- Patients with stable CNS primary tumor, brain metastases, or treated spinal cord
+- Patients with stable central nervous system (CNS) primary tumor, brain metastases, or

 - Ability to receive study drug orally or by enteral administration

-- Concurrent treatment with a strong CYP3A4 inhibitor or inducer or drugs associated
+- Concurrent treatment with a strong CYP3A4 inhibitor or inducer, consumption of

 - Clinically significant active cardiovascular disease or history of myocardial

-infarction within 3 months prior to planned start of LOXO-195, or prolongation of QT
+infarction within 3 months prior to planned start of selitrectinib, or prolongation of

 - Major surgery within 7 days of enrollment